cisnes/BITCORN-Masternode-script/README.md

 *You should see ***status 4***

 If you do, congratulations!
 You have now setup a masternode.
-If you do not, please contact [support] iamtheDESIKUKKAD#1000 on discord and and I will assist you.
+If you do not, please lodge a support ticket or ask for help in the [Discord](https://discord.gg/KnKDTqP) bitcorn support channel
 ***

 HAPPY REWARDS !!!